-Back pain in pregnancy has many possible causes.
-It usually is caused by strain on the back muscles.
-In mid-pregnancy, when your uterus becomes heavier, your center of gravity changes.
-Your posture changes in response.
-Most women begin to lean backward in the later months of pregnancy, which makes their back muscles work harder.
+In mid-pregnancy, when your uterus becomes heavier, your center of gravity changes, your posture changes and most women begin to lean backward which makes their back muscles work harder.

-Weakness of the abdominal muscles also can cause back pain.
 The abdominal muscles normally support the spine and play an important role in the health of the back.
-During pregnancy, these muscles become stretched and may weaken, causing some back pain.
-These changes also make you more prone to injury when you exercise.
+During pregnancy, these muscles become stretched and may weaken which makes you more prone to injury when you exercise.

 Pregnancy hormones may contribute to back pain.
 To make your baby’s passage through your pelvis easier, a hormone relaxes the ligaments in the strong, weight-bearing joints in the pelvis.
 This loosening makes the joints more flexible, but it can cause back pain if the joints become too mobile.